-Considerable effort was devoted to the design of the main sponson-arm some time ago, including determining the optimal cross-sectional shape, windtunnel testing it on a tenth-scale model of the boat, and undertaking computational airflow analysis (CFD) in verification.
-Finite-element structural analysis (FEA) and related work was also done, but then we backed off to concentrate on other aspects of the boat's development.
-We've recently picked up on the sponson-arm work again, with a view to getting it built as soon as we possibly can, and to this end Mike Coulthard and Tony Maddison are busy resolving the remaining issues.
+Considerable effort was devoted to the design of the main sponson-arm some time ago, including determining the optimal cross-sectional shape, windtunnel testing it on a tenth-scale model of the boat, then undertaking computational airflow analysis (CFD) in verification.
+Finite-element structural analysis (FEA) and related work was also done, but at that point we backed away to concentrate on other aspects of the boat's development.
+We have recently picked up on the sponson-arm work again, with a view to getting it built as soon as we possibly can, and to this end Mike Coulthard and Tony Maddison are busy resolving the remaining issues.

 The main sponson-arm is a critical element of the boat, in that it joins the three hulls together.
 It is a part-aluminium/part-steel structure, with bonding employed extensively in its construction.
 When completed it will be bolted to the main hull spaceframe, then the sponsons will be bolted onto each end.
 Three box-section BSI 6082-T6 aluminium spars make up the arm's primary load-bearing span.
 These will be encased in a symmetrical-section aerofoil ‘shell’ that contributes additional stiffness and strength.
 The precise shape of the aerofoil was decreed by Mike Green, our chief aerodynamicist.